 In order to convict an individual of carrying a concealed weapon under Florida law, the prosecutor must prove each of the elements of Florida Statute § 790.01 beyond a reasonable doubt.

 The elements of Section 790.01 are as follows:

-- the defendant knowingly carried on or about his or her person a firearm, and
+- The defendant knowingly carried on or about his or her person a firearm

 The Florida Statutes also provide a definition for the term firearm.
-Under Section 790.001, a "firearm" is defined as any weapon, including a starter gun, which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive, the frame or receiver of any such weapon, any firearm muffler or firearm silencer, any destructive device, or any machine gun.
+Under Section 790.001, a "firearm" is defined as any weapon, including a starter gun, a projectile by the action of an explosive, the frame or receiver of any such weapon, any firearm muffler or firearm silencer, any destructive device, or any machine gun.
 The term "firearm" does not include an antique firearm unless the antique firearm is used in the commission of a crime.

 Penalties for Carrying a Concealed Firearm